 Only those selling new items are eligible to win a Buy Box on Amazon.

 If you’re selling used items, you’ll be relegated to the separate “buy used” box for customers seeking products in that condition.

 Keep Products in Stock

-You must have products in stock to be Amazon Buy Box eligible.
-If you run out of inventory, you’ll be taken out of the rotation and it can hurt you in Amazon’s algorithm when you add more.
+You must have products in stock to be Amazon-Buy-Box eligible.
+If you run out of inventory, you’ll be taken out of the rotation and it can hurt you in Amazon’s algorithm when you replenish your stock.

 Check Your Eligibility

-Your profile on Amazon Seller Central allows you to check the status of your Amazon Buy Box eligibility.
+Check your Amazon Buy Box eligibility on Amazon Seller Central.
 Make sure to take action if you become ineligible for any reason.

 Track Your Amazon Buy Box Performance

 After learning how to get the Buy Box on Amazon, your work isn’t done.
-Tracking how often you win the placement helps you understand your performance and adjust your Amazon Buy Box strategy to nab the coveted space consistently.
-It’s often the most important metric to look for, as it can have a considerable effect on your success.
+Tracking how often you win the placement can be useful in understanding your performance.
+It can also help you adjust your Amazon Buy Box strategy so you can consistently nab the coveted space.

-Failure to win the Buy Box on Amazon consistently decreases sales, loses customer trust and can make it very difficult for you to make money selling on Amazon in any capacity.
+Tracking your wins is one of the most important metrics to look for, as it can considerably affect your success.
+After all, failure to win the Buy Box on Amazon consistently decreases sales, loses customer trust and can make it very difficult for you to make money selling on Amazon.